sourcey/symple-server/README.md

 ## What is Symple?

-Symple is a unrestrictive real time messaging and presence protocol that implements the minimum number of features required to build full fledged messaging applications with security, flexibility, performance and scalability in mind.
+Symple is an unrestrictive real time messaging and presence protocol that implements the minimum number of features required to build full fledged messaging applications with security, flexibility, performance and scalability in mind.
 These features include:

 * Session sharing with any backend (via Redis)
 * User rostering and presence